paulojannig/Prime-seq_G400/README.md

 <br>Date: 2025-04-08

 ## Introduction
-Analysing bulk RNA-seq data generated with Prime-seq libraries and DNBSEQ-G400.
+Analysing bulk RNA-seq data generated with Prime-seq libraries and sequecenced using DNBSEQ-G400.